 You may choose to hire new employees on fixed-term or part-time contracts or instead may have casual employees.
-However, that may prove challenging this year as there is a general labour shortage in the economy as a result of Brexit and Covid.
+However, that may prove challenging this year as there continues to be labour shortages in the economy as a result of Brexit and Covid.